Dashboard Member settings

 • demonstrate that the processing is unlikely to cause substantial damage or distress to individuals

-• not use the data to take actions or make decisions about the individuals concerned (unless approved medical research is being carried out)
+• not use the data to take actions or make decisions about the individuals concerned (unless approved medical research is being carried out), and

 • consider implementing other appropriate safeguards and security measures

-For more information on the conditions for processing special category personal data, see the ICO guidance.
+For more information on the conditions for processing special category personal data, see the ICO’s guidance on the conditions for processing.
+Ask a lawyer if you have any questions or concerns about DPIAs or processing sensitive personal data.

-Criminal offence data is personal data that relates to criminal convictions and offences or related security measures.
-Any information about criminal offences is treated separately to personal data and special category special data and is subject to even tighter controls that need to be recorded in a DPIA.
+Criminal offence data is personal data that relates to criminal convictions or offences or related security measures.
+Any information about criminal offences is treated separately from personal data and special category data and is subject to even tighter controls that need to be recorded in a DPIA.

-Organisations must have a lawful basis for processing, be fair and transparent about the processing and comply with the data protection principles and requirements of the UK GDPR.
-Further, criminal offence data can only be processed under the control of official authority or where authorised by domestic law (the DPA sets out 28 conditions for processing criminal offence data).
-Organisations will need to determine whether they can process criminal offence data.
+Further, criminal offence data can only be processed under the control of an official authority or where authorised by domestic law (the DPA sets out 28 conditions for processing criminal offence data).
+Organisations must determine whether they can process criminal offence data before doing so.
 For more information, read Criminal offence data for DPIAs.

 Ask a lawyer